 It reduces the risk of Hydrogen Induced Cracking (HIC)

 Hydrogen Induced cracking, is “caused by the blistering of a metal due to a high concentration of hydrogen.”
 Carefully approaching the heating and cooling of welded materials allows hydrogen to be properly drawn out.
 This effectively reduces or eliminates the risk of HIC and, consequently, expensive and time-consuming reworks (see above).

 It relieves residual stress

 In welding, the quick thermal expansion and reduction created along a very limited spot could become a major source of residual stress.
 This is stress that remains within an object/material after the external source of stress has been removed.
 While residual stress may be desirable in some engineering applications, uncontrolled residual stress should be avoided at all costs.
 This uncontrolled, undesirable stress leads to weak welds and premature structural failure.

 Residual stress frequently occurs when a welded metal’s temperatures are raised and quickly lowered with little or no control or when cooling occurs unevenly.
 Slowly and carefully removing heat from welded materials prevents the welded spot from becoming too fragile and ductile.

 At North Slope Chillers, we’re all about taking the stress out of welding temperature control (pun intended).
-Our products provide controlled, even cooling that will help maintain the strength and integrity of your welded products.
+Our products provide controlled, even, process cooling that will help maintain the strength and integrity of your welded products.
 Additionally, we offer custom solutions– whatever your cooling needs are, we can help!